Cultural impact of the Beatles: Civil rights and support for African-American musicians

+The Beatles' US breakthrough coincided with the passing of the Civil Rights Act later that year.
 Marwick writes that while American folk singers Dylan and Joan Baez were more identifiable with civil rights issues, in Beatles songs, "it was a case of music and lyrics together constructing – constantly changing – moods which never failed, it seemed, to evoke responses in large numbers of listeners of the day."
-Roberts highlights the significance of their US breakthrough occurring in the same year that the Civil Rights Act was passed, and also that their first US LP, Introducing ...
+According to Moore, the Beatles and the British Invasion bands that followed them to the US initiated the process whereby Americans "gradually encountered and accepted the return of their black heritage".
+(Note: Their first US LP, Introducing ...
 The Beatles, was released by the African-American–owned label Vee-Jay Records.
-Through the album's preponderance of cover versions of recordings by black R&B artists, Roberts continues, the Beatles introduced this music to a new audience of white Americans and helped to "relegitimate" an aspect of African-American musical history.
+Through the album's preponderance of cover versions of recordings by black R&B artists, Roberts writes, the Beatles introduced this music to a new audience of white Americans and helped to "relegitimate" an aspect of African-American musical history.)